LinZap/jquery.waterfall/README.md

 ## More...
- If any suggestion, you are welcome to create [issue](https://github.com/LinZap/jquery.waterfall/issues/new).
+ If any suggestion, use [issue](https://github.com/LinZap/jquery.waterfall/issues/new)!
+I will be glad to discuss with you.

- I am glad to have more contributer and make this Plug-in better(Pull-requests).
+ Also, I welcome more contributers and hope to make this Plug-in even better(Pull-requests).